sourav-jjat/Data-science-Coursera/README.md

 # Data-science-Specialization-Coursera
-Codes used for finishing coursera course on Data science
+Codes used for finishing coursera course on Data science specialization